Photo: Dietmar Rabich / Wikimedia Commons

 Getting from the airport: Sydney’s Airport Link train runs directly from both Sydney Airport terminals to the CBD (Central Station, Town Hall, Wynyard, Martin Place, St James) — 13 minutes to Central, $20.36 single (2026 pricing).
 The Airport Link is the most convenient and cost-effective option; taxis and rideshare to the CBD run $40–60 depending on traffic.

 The Opal card: Sydney’s transport smartcard (bus, train, ferry, light rail) — load at any train station or convenience store.
-Ferries are included and are a surprisingly pleasurable transport option: the Manly Ferry (30 minutes, $9.80 each way) is the most beautiful public transport journey in Australia.
+Ferries are included and are a surprisingly pleasurable transport option: the Manly Ferry (30 minutes, $9.80 each way) is the most scenic public transport journey in Australia.

 FAQ